-- The MMU recommends that PJM revise the current operating reserve confidentiality rules in order to allow the disclosure of complete information about the level of operating reserve charges by unit and the detailed reasons for the level of operating reserve credits by unit in the PJM region.
+- allow the disclosure of complete information about the level of operating reserve charges by unit and the detailed reasons for the level of operating reserve credits by unit in the PJM region.
 (Priority: High.
 First reported 2013.
-Status: Partially adopted.75) - The MMU recommends that PJM pay uplift based on the offer at the lower of the actual unit output or the dispatch signal MW.
+Status: Partially adopted.81) - The MMU recommends that PJM pay uplift based on the offer at the lower of the actual unit output or the dispatch signal MW.
 (Priority: Medium.
-First reported Q1, 2018.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM develop and implement an accurate metric to define when a unit is following dispatch to determine eligibility to receive balancing operating reserve credits and for assessing generator deviations.
 (Priority: Medium.
-First reported Q1, 2018.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM eliminate the exemption for fast start resources (CTs and diesels) from the requirement to follow dispatch.
 The performance of these resources should be evaluated in a manner consistent with all other resources (Priority: Medium.
-New recommendation.
+First reported 2018.
 Status: Not adopted.)